‘Young And The Restless’ Spoilers: Abby And Scott Bond After Zack Traps Them In A Storage Unit

 Young and the Restless (Y&R) spoilers state that Scott (Daniel Hall) and Abby (Melissa Ordway) find themselves in a predicament.
 Zack shoves them into a storage unit, locks them up and takes off alone.
 Abby finally admits to herself the truth that she had refused to confront her suspicions about Zack (Ryan Ashton) and continued overlooking his faults because she was driven by a desperate hope to make her latest romance work out.

 Young and the Restless spoiler hint that all hope is not lost for poor Abby.
 After she makes it clear to Zack that she is breaking up with him, Zack tries to make her change her mind and convince her to run away with him.
-While the two argue Scott arrives and tries to help Abby, but Zack loses patience, he shoves Zack and Abby inside the storage unit and leaves.
+While the two argue, Scott arrives and tries to help Abby, but Zack loses patience and shoves Zack and Abby inside the storage unit and leaves.

 Abby and Zack are shocked to find themselves trapped in the storage unit.
 Young and the Restless spoilers hint that Abby is horrified when she realizes how unwisely she has exposed herself to danger.
 She loses her composure and blames herself for ignoring the warning signs that Zack could not be trusted.
 But Scott bravely tries to reassure her.
 However, he is much more worried than he appears to be.
 He is likely hoping that Paul (Doug Davidson) will track them down soon enough, but meanwhile he needs to put a brave front on for Abby’s sake.